hjdhjd/homebridge-myq/README.md

     "password": "password"
 }]
 ```

+For most people, the recommendation is to use the Homebridge configuration user interface to configure this plugin rather than doing so directly.
+It's easier to use and less prone to typos, particularly for newer users.

 ### Feature Options
 Feature options allow you to enable or disable certain features in this plugin.